This guide is to help you learn why your car pulls to the right or left when braking and what you can do to fix it.

-Control Arm Bushing Step 6 - Tires are designed with many separate layers that can become dislodged internally.
-A tire can act one way when the car is driven normally, and shift within the tire when braking causing a pull.
-Tires can also cause a pull that will change if tires are swapped from side to side changing tire direction and rotation, rotating the tires front to back and check help check this problem.
-Visit - How a Tire Works
+Rotate the Tires: Tires are constructed with many vulcanized layers that can become dislodged internally.
+A tire can act one way when the car is driven normally and then shift internally when braking causing a pull.
+Tires can also cause a brake pull that will change if tires are swapped from side to side which changes the tire direction and rotation.
+Rotating the tires front to back can help this problem.